harshbaba/pokerplay/README.md

+# Building a PokerPlanning App for story poiniting using technologies (listed below):
-# Building a Mock Server in Node and Express
+# Node & Express
+# Socket
+# React
+# HTML5 & CSS3

 Using the new Express 4.0 Router to build an API